FISH PASSAGE FORUM

 Facilitate plans to monitor and evaluate fish passage restoration effectiveness to ensure accountability.

-Implement education and outreach activities, targeting both the general public and fish passage practitioners.
+Implement education and outreach activities, targeting both the public & fish passage practitioners.